 Support for trainees in difficulty

-If trainees find it difficult to approach their tutor, they could try any of the following:-
+If trainees find it difficult to approach their designated supervisor, they could try any of the following:

 - enlist the help of a colleague to mediate

 - talk to their trade union representative

 - contact Pharmacist Support for specialist employment advice.